| tadyatha om gate gate paragate parasamgate bodhi svaha

 It's much easier and faster to see dysfunctional behavior in other people than in oneself.

-Intentional, specifically targeted Seva reveals the essential, negative patterns through the actions of others.
+Intentional, specifically targeted Learning Seva reveals the essential, negative patterns through the actions of others.
 This is not an abstract teaching as in a book.
 It is real people, showing the results of their beliefs.
 Actions speak louder than words.
-Therefore, the Seva option is much more efficient than the Puja option, for purpose of exposing the negative beliefs which prevent success.
+Therefore, the Learning Seva option is much more efficient than the Puja option, for purpose of exposing the negative beliefs which prevent success.